aciccarello/ciccarello.me/colophon.md

 Webmention receiving is handled by [webmention.io](https://webmention.io/) while rendering responses is done client-side with code modified from [webmention.js](https://github.com/PlaidWeb/webmention.js).
 Webmentions are automatically sent via a fork of [webmention.app](https://webmention.app/) triggered during the static site build by [netlify-plugin-webmentions](https://github.com/CodeFoodPixels/netlify-plugin-webmentions).
 Interactions with the fediverse are translated to and from ActivityPub via [Bridgy Fed](https://fed.brid.gy/).
+Webmentions are also used to syndicate posts to <a href="https://octothorp.es">Octothorp.es</a>.

 This site currently uses CloudFlare analytics due to its better privacy policy and limited performance impact.
 Previously I've used GoatCounter.